-The NFIP recently expanded its flood hazard mitigation program to include the identification of "Repetitive Loss Areas" (RLA)-those properties near an existing Repetitive Loss Property that may be subject to the same general flooding conditions.
+The NFIP recently expanded its flood hazard mitigation program to include the identification of "Repetitive Loss Areas" (RLA)-those properties near an existing Repetitive Loss Property that are subject to the same general flooding conditions.
 In most instances, 95% of the properties in an RLA will never have experienced flooding-especially if the cause of damage is shallow, overland flow due to local drainage conditions.
-Once the City has identified an RLA, we are required to contact the owners and residents of the area and, work together to develop a plan to reduce or eliminate flooding in their neighborhood.
+Once the City has identified an RLA, we are required to contact the owners and residents of the area and, working together, develop a plan to reduce or eliminate flooding in their neighborhood.

-Your property has been identified as being in a Repetitive Loss Area.
-We want to reemphasize that this does not mean your property has flooded or is even likely to flood only that it is in the same area, and in a similar geographical situation, as an existing Repetitive Loss Property.
+Your property has been identified as being in an RLA.
+We want to re-emphasize that this does not mean your property has flooded or is even likely to flood-only that it is in the same area, and in a similar geographical situation, as an existing Repetitive Loss Property.